rtilky/AES_Accelerator_IoT_Camera_Demo/README.md

 ./receiver 5000 8192
 ```

 7. Boot minized.
-Connect extra power cable and the USB camera.
+Connect an extra power cable and the USB camera.
 On the shell, run

 ```shell
 wifi.sh